 No employer is interested in reading irrelevant content.
 Therefore, do not increase the length of your application letter by including information that doesn’t support your selection for an interview call.
 Keep it brief and stick to relevant points only.

-5. Presentation is important:
+5. The format is important:

 A messy format of an application letter is a major turn-off for employers.
 Keep it organized to look neat and leave proper space between paragraphs.
 Make sure it is free from any typo or grammatical errors.